yontartu/yontartu.github.io/_posts/2019-06-03-how-i-got-into-data-science.md

 ---
-title: How I got into data science
+title: How I Got into Data Science
 tags: [Data Science]
-style: border
+style:
-color: light
+color:
 description: To me, data science is all about answering interesting puzzles and leveraging data for real-world impact.
 ---

-## How I got into Data Sciencce
+## How I Got into Data Sciencce

 To me, data science is all about answering interesting puzzles and leveraging data for real-world impact.